Nyxvectar/cognitek/.github/SECURITY.md

 If you discover a security vulnerability in this project, please report it to us as soon as possible.
 We take all security vulnerabilities seriously and will respond quickly to resolve any issues.

-Please report security vulnerabilities by emailing us at: security@cascaden.dev
+Please report security vulnerabilities by emailing us at: nyxvectar@proton.me

 In your report, please include:
 - A description of the vulnerability